HashPals/Search-That-Hash/README.md

 - [ ] Include Google search parsing (parse HASH:plaintext)
 - [ ] If popular hash in set, do that one first
 - [ ] Call Hashcat (Default with mode) or John with the mode.

-# MVP 1
-Import config file as dict
-Pass dict to search_and_crack
-search for hashes